 Users, Teams and Access Control

-Tideways provides two ways to manage access to your application monitoring data of your organization.
+Tideways provides two ways to manage access to the application monitoring data of your organization:

-By default your organization allows access to every application for all members.
+By default, your organization allows access to every project for all members.

-For more fine-grained access controls, you can create multiple teams inside an organization and assign diferent users and applications to them.
-The Teams feature is only available for Medium plans (20M+).
+For more fine-grained access control, you can create multiple teams inside an organization, and assign different users and projects to them.

-The first step to share and collaborate on monitoring and profiling data with colleagues is to invite them into your organization.
+The first step to share and collaborate monitoring and profiling data with colleagues, is to invite them into your organization.
 This functionality is only available to administrators of the organization.

-In the top-right of the Tideways screen open the dropdown menu and click on "Organizations" to open the settings screens for all your organizations, then select "Users" for the organization that you want to modify.
+In the top-right of the Tideways screen, open the dropdown menu and click Organizations to open the settings screens for all your organizations.
+Then, click Users, for the organization that you want to modify.